Arsalan56/Library/README.md

 This project is a library where the user is able to manage their stored books.

-This Project was made as a part of [The Odin Project](https://www.theodinproject.com/)'s cirriculum.
+This Project was made as a part of [The Odin Project](https://www.theodinproject.com/)'s curriculum.

 ## Functionalities & Instructions